dougrosman/dougrosmanteaching/content/classes/fall 2025/creative-code/syllabus.md

 ## Course Description

 This studio course investigates the creative possibilities in programming, from interactivity to information visualization.
 Students explore interactive narratives and games, software art, simulations and emergent behaviors, and other code-based forms.
 Lectures and demonstrations provide a conceptual, aesthetic and technical foundation in programming as a creative practice.
-Techniques and concepts are presented through the open-source programming environment ~~Processing~~ p5.js, with an introduction to advanced topics such as ~~C++ and OpenFrameworks~~ TouchDesigner.
+Techniques and concepts are presented through the open-source programming environment ~~Processing~~ p5.js, ~~with an introduction to advanced topics such as C++ and OpenFrameworks~~.
 Additionally, this course will explore web fundamentals (HTML and CSS), the version control tool git, as well as GitHub as a platform for open source code development.
 ## Learning Goals

 *At the end of this course, students will...*